hector-moya/group-30/readme.md

 - [ ] hard drop???
 - [ ] Change the randomize tetromino method to reduce the change of getting the same shape twice in a row

-<a id="markdown-game-over" name="game-over"></a>

-## Game Over
-- Create a method which checks if the game is over.
-- When the current tetromino hits the top of the grid, the game should be over.
-- When the game is over, check if the score is in the top 10.
-- When the game is over, the user should be able to start a new game.

-<a id="markdown-toggle-sound" name="toggle-sound"></a>

-## Toggle Sound
-- Create a method which toggles the sound on and off.
-- When the user presses the P button, the sound should be toggled on and off.
-- This method should be called when the user presses the P button and anytime anywhere in the application.

 <a id="markdown-files-and-directories" name="files-and-directories"></a>